kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 author = "Kyle Wilson"
-title = "Writing a CrowdSec Envoy Proxy Bouncer" date = "2023-02-23" description = "The process of writing a CrowdSec Envoy Proxy Bouncer for my homelab" summary = "This post will walk you through the process of writing a CrowdSec Envoy Proxy Bouncer for my homelab and how to set it up yourself." tags = [
+title = "Writing a CrowdSec Envoy Proxy Bouncer" date = "2023-02-23" description = "Building a CrowdSec Bouncer for Envoy Proxy to protect Kubernetes services in my homelab" summary = "A detailed walkthrough of implementing a CrowdSec bouncer for Envoy porxy, including code examples and deployment configuration." tags = [
     "kubernetes",
     "crowdsec",